jestjs/jest/docs/CLI.md

 Prevent tests from printing messages through the console.

+### `--taskTimeout=<number>`

+Timeout for each test file in milliseconds before worker process is killed and restarted.
+Default value: undefined.
+Only supported for child_process workers.
+Unlike other timeouts, this will stop tests even if the event loop is blocked.
+Not compatible with runInBand.

 ### `--testEnvironmentOptions=<json string>`

 A JSON string with options that will be passed to the `testEnvironment`.
 The relevant options depend on the environment.